raymondjohnson/md-cv/index.md

 ## Presentations

 ### conference sessions

+`2022` **Johnson, R.**, Peck, F., & Webb, D. C. (2022, September). *Making Meaning of Systems of Equations with Contexts and Representations.* Forthcoming presentation at the Annual Meeting of the National Council of Teachers of Mathematics, Los Angeles, CA.

+`2022` **Johnson, R.** (2022, June). *Making the Mathematics Standards Work for You.* Presentations at the Teaching and Learning CoLabs, Grand Junction, Greeley, and Pueblo, CO.

 `2021` **Johnson, R.**, Peck, F., & Webb, D. C. (2021, September, cancelled due to COVID-19). *Making meaning of systems of equations with contexts and representations.* Gallery workshop at the Annual Meeting of the National Council of Teachers of Mathematics, Atlanta, GA.